Fox-ML-infrastructure/Fox-v1-infra/DOCS/02_reference/configuration/README.md

 ## Overview

-The configuration system provides a single source of truth for all training parameters, system settings, model hyperparameters, feature management, and safety controls.
+The configuration system provides a **complete Single Source of Truth (SST)** for all training parameters, system settings, model hyperparameters, feature management, and safety controls. **As of 2025-12-10, ALL hardcoded configuration values have been removed from the TRAINING pipeline.** All 52+ model trainers and specialized models now load hyperparameters, test splits, and random seeds from centralized config files, ensuring complete reproducibility: same config → same results across all pipeline stages.

 All configurations are stored as YAML files and loaded programmatically via `config_loader.py`.

 ## Complete Directory Structure